 Generally, if you are taking a drug that was covered at the beginning of the year, we will not discontinue or reduce coverage of the drug during the coverage year except when we receive information from the FDA that a drug is no longer considered to be safe or effective.

-If your drug is not included in this formulary (list of covered drugs), you should first contact Customer Service and ask if your drug is covered.
+If your drug is not included in this formulary, call Customer Service and ask if your drug is covered.

 If you learn that Premera Blue Cross Medicare Advantage plans do not cover your drug, you can take any of the following steps: